What is HR?

 - Print and issue a confirmation letter.

-Organization Tree : An organization tree is a representation of relationships between an organization’s departments, functions and people.
-It can also indicate the flow of data, responsibility and reporting from bottom-up or top-down.
+Organization Tree: An organization tree is a representation of relationships between an organization’s departments, functions and people.
+It can also indicate the flow of data, responsibility and report from bottom-up or top-down.

-Employee Engagement : Employee engagement is a workplace approach resulting in the right conditions for all members of an organisation to give of their best each day, committed to their organisation’s goals and values, motivated to contribute to organisational success, with an enhanced sense of their own well-being.
+Employee Engagement: Employee engagement is a workplace approach resulting in the right conditions for all members of an organization to give of their best each day, committed to their organization’s goals and values, motivated to contribute to organizational success, with an enhanced sense of their own well-being.

 Schedule Free Demo